March 24, 2021

 If yes is the answer, then it needs some work.
 You want people to look forward to seeing your email in their inbox.

-Your subject should create curiosity and intrigue and should include some or all of the following elements:
+Your subject should create curiosity and intrigue and include some or all of the following elements:

 Your preheader text is the text after the subject, which previews the body of the email.
 Your preheader should communicate one of the following:

-If you would like to read more about subject lines, see this MailChimp article.
+If you would like to read more about subject lines, see helpful this Mailchimp article.

 Fonts: The Mighty 4